 - It collects a significant amount of statistical data each time cleaning is performed.

 - You can schedule your cleaning or run it by default.

 - Some tools are only available for deleting individual items.

 - A quick access menu is displayed in the WordPress dashboard so you don’t forget your cleanup.

 - Several reset tools are provided to remove items such as sidebars, rules, and plug-in data.

-- You can browse the complete list of database cleanup tools such as unsolicited data removal options, WooCommerce sessions.
+- You can browse the complete list of database cleanup tools such as unsolicited data removal options, and WooCommerce sessions.

 16- WP Cleaner Pro plugin